Jörg Haider: Death and aftermath

 On 25 January 2009, the Lippitzbachbrücke, a motorway bridge in Carinthia, was renamed to "Jörg-Haider-Brücke".
 That year, the consequences of Haider's financial policies became apparent when the Bavarian-Carinthian Hypo Alpe-Adria-Bank International got into serious difficulties, later leading to the bank's nationalisation.
 Swiss paper Tagesanzeiger wrote about "Haider's money destruction machine".
-Carinthia now has the highest per-capita debt in Austria.
+In 2009, Carinthia had the highest per-capita debt in Austria.

 Posthumous controversies

 Haider's widow, Claudia, sued the German newspaper Bild-Zeitung for publishing interviews with a man claiming to have been Jörg Haider's lover for many years.
 In October 2009, an Austrian court ruled it illegal for media to call Haider a homosexual, because it would be a "breach of personal and privacy rights".
 In its ruling, the court threatened a fine of up to €100,000 for anybody "who claims or distributes the claim that Jörg Haider was a homosexual and/or bisexual and/or that he has had a male lover".
 The Graz provincial court also issued the same preliminary injunctions against Bild-Zeitung, the Austrian paper Österreich and the Austrian magazine NEWS.

 According to a confiscated black booklet handwritten by Walter Meischberger, a former Freedom Party politician, Austrian authorities said they would examine a diary that allegedly detailed money transfers from Saddam Hussein and Muammar Gaddafi.
-The diary reportedly mentions a US$58.7m transfer from Gaddafi, as well as more than US$13.3m that unidentified individuals brought back from Iraq.
-It also references an anonymous confidant who supposedly brought a suitcase filled with $6.6m from Switzerland to Munich for investment purposes; the money was supposed to have come from a Swiss account belonging to the deceased Uday Hussein and Qusay Hussein.
+The diary reportedly mentions a US$58.7 million transfer from Gaddafi, as well as more than US$13.3 million that unidentified individuals brought back from Iraq.
+It also references an anonymous confidant who supposedly brought a suitcase filled with $6.6 million from Switzerland to Munich for investment purposes; the money was supposed to have come from a Swiss account belonging to the deceased Uday Hussein and Qusay Hussein.